la2050/archive/_projects/2015/la-art-fest.md

     reflecting the true tapestry of art communities throughout Los Angeles.
 The event will feature music, painting, sculpture, and craft-works created by artists in the area.
-  Please write a sample tweet to describe your submission.: >-
-    LAARTFEST presents spectacular LA artists reflecting the cultural tapestry of L.A.
-  LA is the best place to LEARN: '1'
-  LA is the best place to CONNECT: '1'
-  LA is the best place to PLAY: '1'
-  LA is the healthiest place to LIVE: '1'
-  Where will you be working?
-Central LA: '1'
-  Where will you be working?
-East LA: '0'
-  Where will you be working?
-San Gabriel Valley: '0' Where will you be working?
-San Fernando Valley: '0' Where will you be working?
-South LA: '0'
-  Where will you be working?
-Westside: '0'
-  Where will you be working?
-South Bay: '0'
-  Where will you be working?
-Antelope Valley: '0' Where will you be working?
-County of Los Angeles (countywide): '0' Where will you be working?
-City of Los Angeles (citywide): '0' Where will you be working?
-LAUSD: '0'
-  Where will you be working?
-Other: '1'
-  Where will you be working?
-Specifics: >-
-    LA Arts District and or Chinatown (The Historic State Park and surrounding buildings.)
-  How do you plan to use these resources to make change?
-Conduct research: '1' How do you plan to use these resources to make change?
-Engage residents and stakeholders: '1' How do you plan to use these resources to make change?
-Implement a pilot or new project: '0' How do you plan to use these resources to make change?
-Expand a pilot or a program: '1' How did you hear about this challenge?: Email
-  'City, State': 'Los Angeles CA  '
-  How do you plan to use these resources to make change?
-Implement and track policy: '0' How do you plan to use these resources to make change?
-Other: '1' How do you plan to use these resources to make change?
-Specifics: Produce second installment of LA Art Fest.
-  How will your proposal improve the following “Create” metrics?
-Employment in the creative industries: '1' How will your proposal improve the following “Create” metrics?
-Arts establishments per capita: '1' How will your proposal improve the following “Create” metrics?
-Concentration of manufacturing activity in LA: '1' How will your proposal improve the following “Create” metrics?
-Federal research grant funding: '0' How will your proposal improve the following “Create” metrics?
-Patents per capital: '0' How will your proposal improve the following “Create” metrics?
-Jobs per capita: '1' How will your proposal improve the following “Create” metrics?
-Minority- and women-owned firms: '1' How will your proposal improve the following “Create” metrics?
-Gini coefficient: '1' How will your proposal improve the following “Create” metrics?
-Number of high growth startups: '0' How will your proposal improve the following “Create” metrics?
-Venture capital investment: '0' How will your proposal improve the following “Create” metrics?
-Measures of cultural and global economic influence (“soft power”) (Dream Metric): '1'
-  How will your proposal improve the following “Create” metrics?
-Recruiting and retention rates for local higher education institutions (Dream Metric): '0'
-  How will your proposal improve the following “Create” metrics?
-Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating (Dream Metric): '0'
-  How will your proposal improve the following “Create” metrics?
-Unemployment rates (and opportunities) for the formerly incarcerated (Dream Metric): '0'
   Describe in greater detail how you will make LA the best place to create.: "Los Angeles is filled with hundreds of cultures that stay hidden from view.
 Artists often represent the vanguard of a community's curiosity and inclusion and tolerance.
 A painting, a sculpture, an installation, a song, a play, a dance, are seen by fellow artists as expressions from a fellow traveller.
 An environment where artists and their friends and neighbors congregate to see the art of fellow Angelenos is a great way to learn about and celebrate the different cultures of Los Angeles.\r\n\r\n\r\nAs a mega-city, a world class city, an international media center, a gateway city, Los Angeles is in a unique position to demonstrate new and innovative approaches for cultivating connectivity in a world with more diaspora, more urbanization, more fragmentation, more clustering .
 Cultivating city-wide communication and learning by and about artists and their creations, artists from LA's various communities should help to make Angelenos more curious, interested, and knowledgable about the cultures in the City of Angels, more tolerant of their neighbors and work colleagues.\r\n\r\nInteraction in a forum like LAARTFEST would foster better understanding of the \"other\" in a creative and positive, family-friendly forum.\r\n"
   How can the LA2050 community and other stakeholders help your proposal succeed?:
     - Money (financial capital)